'Dark Towers' Exposes Chaos And Corruption At The Bank That Holds Trump's Secrets

 "His record of defaulting on loans and stiffing his business partners was very long and very well-documented," New York Times finance editor David Enrich says.
 "Any mainstream financial institution that had competent risk management systems in place — there is no way they were going to do business with Donald Trump."

-Enter Deutsche Bank, which Enrich says, in the 1990s, was a "second-tier player," in the banking world.
+Enter Deutsche Bank, which Enrich says was a "second-tier player" in the banking world in the 1990s.
 Seeking to make a name for itself, the bank was willing to work with Trump when others would not.

 "The bank was so hungry for profits, for short-term profits, and so hungry to make a name for itself in the United States that it was really eager to just disregard any red flags that presented themselves with clients," Enrich says.
 "Trump would default on a bond offering.
 He would default on a loan.
 He would sue the bank.
 And yet, time after time, Deutsche Bank executives kept going back to him for more business."